miracode/data-structures/README.md

 - insert(value, priority) - add value to queue
 - pop() - returns and removes highest priority value in queue
 - peek() - returns highest priority value without removing

+bst.py
+create a binary search tree
+numbers added to the tree are placed to left if lower or to the right if higher